overhangio/tutor/README.md

 ## Contributing

 Pull requests will be happily examined!
 However, we should be careful to keep the project lean and simple: both to use and to modify.
 Optional features should not make the user experience more complex.
 Instead, documentation on how to add the feature is preferred.

+## License

+This work is licensed under the terms of the [MIT License](https://github.com/regisb/openedx-docker/blob/master/LICENSE.txt).